NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 - The coefficients for the corresponding curves are listed at cell B12:C16.
 Error analysis of model is listed at cell B19:B27.

-- The errors for all the individual catalog data points are displayed in worksheet “RESULT”.
+- The errors for all the individual catalog data points are displayed in worksheet "RESULT".

-- The button shown below in worksheet “CoeffCalculator” is used for clearing the coefficients, the error analysis and the outputs in worksheet “RESULT”.
+- The button shown below in worksheet "CoeffCalculator" is used for clearing the coefficients, the error analysis and the outputs in worksheet "RESULT".

 ![](AuxiliaryPrograms/media/image045.png)